RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Culture/Sciences & Technologies/Scientific Phenomena/Atmospheric Cells.md

 ---

 > [!abstract] Meta
-> This page is incomplete and needs a section on the [[Encyclopedia Mysenvaria/History/History|History]] of its discovery!
+> This page is incomplete and needs a section on the [[Encyclopedia Mysenvaria/History/History|History]] of its discovery and its impact on cultures!
 This callout serves a future reminder!

 Atmospheric cells are complex and chaotic natural phenomena that occur as a result of many other factors across the [[Encyclopedia Mysenvaria/Geography/Natural Features/Plane|Plane]].
 Atmospheric cells are critical to the theory of [[Encyclopedia Mysenvaria/Culture/Sciences & Technologies/Scientific Theories & Laws/Atmospheric Circulation|atmospheric circulation]] and are responsible for the proper movement of air through the atmosphere.
 Cells develop because of interactions between the heating and [[Encyclopedia Mysenvaria/Culture/Sciences & Technologies/Scientific Theories & Laws/Gravity|gravitational pull]] of the [[Encyclopedia Mysenvaria/Geography/Stars/Harmonic Treaty|Harmonic Treaty]] and the friction caused by the Plane's rotation.